Wheelchairs For Kids Inc. (WFK) Workshop

 Separate ancillary activities in the Workshop include harness, tool kit, headrest and padded cushion preparation for inclusion in the export packing box.

-This Workshop also houses a storeroom for all the rugs and toys produced by our ladies auxiliary group for issue in the same box as each wheelchair consigned overseas.
+This Workshop also houses a rug and toy room for all the rugs and toys produced by our ladies auxiliary group for issue in the same box as each wheelchair consigned overseas.

 A recycling section deals with donated scrap metal items preparing them for feeding to Recyclers as a fund raising effort for WFK.

-Here, newly unboxed chassis are put through an alignment checking process and front pivot wheel bearings are checked and replaced if necessary prior to transferring over to the No1 Workshop.
+Newly unboxed chassis are put through an alignment checking process and front pivot wheel bearings are checked and replaced if necessary prior to transferring over to the western side of the workshop.

 Newly purchased wheelchair components are stored in racks across the side and back of the workshop.

-Two Testing machines are also located here.
+Two Testing machines are also located on the western side of the workshop.
 One unit performs timed duration tests on simulated rough terrain and the other performs drop/ impact testing.
 This ensures compliance with relevant international standards for simulated conditions in the field.